-Heat stress issues can also affect facility staff especially when wearing required personal protective equipment.
-Nursing homes should ensure facility staff have opportunities for required breaks and for hydration and consider providing education to staff about heat-related illness first aid and emergency procedures.
+Heat stress issues can also affect facility staff especially when wearing required personal protective equipment (PPE).
+Nursing homes should ensure facility staff have opportunities for required breaks and for hydration.
+Consider providing education to staff about heat related illness first aid and emergency procedures.

-In preparation for the changing temperatures, it is also a good time to assure that your facility's air conditioners and backup generators are functioning properly.
-Weekly inspections, monthly exercising under load for 30 minutes, and any required or manufacturer-recommended servicing of the generator should continue in accordance with the Centers for Medicare and Medicaid Services of the Standard for Emergency and Standby Power Systems of the National Fire Protection Association 99 and National Fire Protection Association 110.
+In preparation for the changing temperatures, it is also a good time to assure that your facility's backup generators and air conditioners are functioning properly.
+Weekly inspections, monthly exercising under load for 30 minutes, and any required or manufacturer recommended servicing of the generator should continue in accordance with the Centers for Medicare and Medicaid Services (CMS) of the Standard for Emergency and Standby Power Systems of the

+National Fire Protection Association; National Fire Protection Association 99 and National Fire Protection Association 110.